 In cryptography, CBC-MAC is a technique for constructing a message authentication code from a block cipher.
-It uses AES encryption in CBC mode.
-Figure 12 shows the technique for CBC-MAC.
+It uses the AES encryption in CBC mode.
 The IV used in first block is zero.
 Then a chain of blocks is created as each block depends on the proper encryption of the previous block.